 Stercoral perforation is defined as a bowel perforation due to pressure necrosis from a faecal mass (faecaloma) 1.
-It is uncommon, but a life-threatening, complication of unresolved faecal impaction and can be a cause of acute abdomen secondary to faecal peritonitis.
+It is an uncommon, but life-threatening, complication of unresolved faecal impaction and can be a cause of acute abdomen secondary to faecal peritonitis.

-It may represent 3.2% of all colonic perforations and 2.2% of randomly selected autopsy examinations 2.
+It may represent 3.2% of all colonic perforations and 2.2% of randomly-selected autopsy examinations 2.
 It generally occurs in older individuals 8.